rails/rails/guides/source/configuring.md

 * `config.javascript_path` sets the path where your app's JavaScript lives relative to the `app` directory.
 The default is `javascript`, used by [webpacker](https://github.com/rails/webpacker).
 An app's configured `javascript_path` will be excluded from `autoload_paths`.

 * `config.log_formatter` defines the formatter of the Rails logger.
-This option defaults to an instance of `ActiveSupport::Logger::SimpleFormatter` for all modes.
+This option defaults to an instance of `ActiveSupport::Logger::SimpleFormatter` for all environments.
 If you are setting a value for `config.logger` you must manually pass the value of your formatter to your logger before it is wrapped in an `ActiveSupport::TaggedLogging` instance, Rails will not do it for you.

 * `config.log_level` defines the verbosity of the Rails logger.
 This option defaults to `:debug` for all environments except production, where it defaults to `:info`.
 The available log levels are: `:debug`, `:info`, `:warn`, `:error`, `:fatal`, and `:unknown`.